Home › YouTube Transcript Generator

 Why Combine YouTube Transcripts with ChatGPT?

 ChatGPT (and other large language models like Claude or Gemini) work with text.
 They can't watch or listen to videos directly — but they can read a transcript.
-Once you hand them the text of a YouTube video, they can:
+Once you hand them the text of a YouTube video, they can summarize a 1-hour video into a 5-bullet summary, answer questions about the content, extract action items from a tutorial, rewrite the content as a blog post or social post, translate the content, and create flashcards or quiz questions for studying.

 Step 1: Get the YouTube Transcript